sbkr74/python_learning/1.Basic/1.3.Built-in-functions/G/getattr().md

   - Dynamically accessing and calling methods of an object.

 By understanding and using `getattr()`, you can write more flexible and dynamic code, especially in scenarios where attribute names or methods need to be accessed based on runtime conditions or user inputs.

+In summary, `getattr()` is a powerful function for dynamic attribute access and introspection, making it a valuable tool for writing more flexible and robust Python code.